Even Visionaries Need to Pay Attention to Details

 In fact, just the opposite is true.
 When you anticipate losses for the first year or two, it is more important to properly document all expenses, including tricky ones like business travel, business meals, and your home office.
 Sloppy documentation and reporting of these expenses is an open invitation to an IRS audit, which is the last thing you need or can afford during the busy startup period.

 Expense accounting is just one of the key record-keeping requirements for a successful business:

 - Expenses and income.
 You’ll need a check register, a cash receipt system, and a record of bills.
-Also you should include tax records, bank statements, cancelled checks, bank reconciliations, notices from and to your bank, deposit slips, and any loan-related documents.
+Also, you should include tax records, bank statements, canceled checks, bank reconciliations, notices from and to your bank, deposit slips, and any loan-related documents.
 Keep good backups of all computer files.